RetailDAO/Docs/retail-DAO-docs/docs/Onboarding_and_Participation/CONTRIBUTING.md

 image: static/img/RD_social_card.png
 slug: /contributing
 last_update:
-  date: 05/29/2025
+  date: 11/10/2025
-  author: Triple Tres
+  author: Triple Tres, coinsiderresearch
 ---

 # Contributing to Retail DAO

 Retail DAO thrives on community contributions.
-Whether you’re submitting code, proposals, or documentation, we welcome your input to build a transparent, decentralized retail ecosystem.
+Whether you’re participate in our crowdsourced intelligence, submitting code, proposals, or documentation, we welcome your input to build a transparent, decentralized retail ecosystem.

 ## How can I contribute to Retail DAO?

 There are several ways to contribute to Retail DAO:

+- Join Missions and Research Squads in the Coordination Zone
-  - Share alpha and research in the Alpha Zone.
+- Share insights and research in the Insights Zone.
+- Help us reward the best contributors by upvoting valuable contributions from others with an  reaction.
-  - Participate in discussions and share your ideas in the DAO Zone channels.
+- Participate and share your ideas around governance in the Gov-Forum.
-  - Vote on governance proposals to help shape the future of the DAO.
+- Vote on (governance) polls and proposals to help shape the future of the DAO.
+- Submit governance ideas via Discord Governance Forum

+### More Advanced

+If you have special skills, you may also contribute in various other ways, such as for example:

+- Development: New governance or token features.
+- Tests: Ensure smart contract reliability.
+- Documentation: Improve README.md, docs/, or governance files.

 -------------------------------------------------------------------------------------------------------

-## Contribution Types

-- Smart Contracts: New governance or token features.
-- Tests: Ensure contract reliability.
-- Documentation: Improve README.md, docs/, or governance files.
-- Proposals: Submit governance ideas via Discord Governance Forum
-- Audits: Review contracts and share findings.

-## Guidelines

-- Follow Solidity Best practices (like OpenZeppelin standards)
-- Test contracts on Base Sepolia before proposing mainnet changes.
--Keep commits small and descriptive.
-- Engage in Discord's Governance Zone for feedback.

 ## Rewards

 Contributors may earn $RETAIL tokens based on impact, subject to governance approval.
+There are ongoing incentive programs for existing members that contribute meaningfully within the Retail DAO Discord Server.
 See [Incentives_Program](incentives_mechanism) for details.

 ## Questions?

-Open an issue or join our Discord.
+Open an issue or join our Discord (and/or open a support ticket).